proteanhq/protean/docs/index.rst

 Guides
 ------

-Protean guides contain a mixture of Architecture Principles, Conventions, Practical Considerations, and Example code.
+Protean guides contain a mixture of Architecture Principles, Conventions, Practical Considerations, Protean Opinions/Choices and Sample code.
 Wherever applicable, additional links to reference materials have been provided.

+These guides have been heavily influenced by the thoughts and works of DDD pioneers.
+Specifically, it references extensively to the following texts:

+* |ddd-eric-evans|
+* |implementing-ddd-vaughn-vernon|
+* |ddd-distilled-vaughn-vernon|

+*Protean's guides are not a replacement to the original texts.
+It is recommended that you go through them to polish your DDD knowledge.*

 .. toctree::
     :maxdepth: 1